jlm9/Proxmox_Scripts/Start or Stop by pool/README.md

 ## Installation
 git clone https://github.com/jlm9/Proxmox_Scripts.git
 chmod +x startstop.py
-pip install -r requirements.txt (requirements.txt is a work in progress)
+There is no requirements.txt since Proxmox has these packages in by default.
 ## Usage
 There are two arguments:
 -a action